• Recipes

 ×

-Scalloped potatoes are the ultimate potato side dish for a special occasion.
-They're layered with tender potatoes and a rich creamy sauce and covered with golden brown cheese.
+These scalloped potatoes with cheesy topping are the ultimate potato side dish for a special occasion.
+They're layered with tender potatoes and a rich, creamy sauce, then covered with cheese and baked until golden brown.
 It doesn't get much better than that!

 Scalloped Potatoes shown in a baking dish with golden brown cheese on top and layers of creamy, cheesy potatoes.